rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 same-vendor clients simultaneously over the same group with end-to-end encryption.

-[@!I-D.mahy-dispatch-immi-mls-mime] contains the actual MLS extensions useful for negotiating MIME types.
+[@!I-D.mahy-mls-content-neg] contains the actual MLS extensions useful for negotiating MIME types.
 The profile in this document requires support for receiving message/cpim, text/plain, text/markdown, and multipart MIME.
 All other mime types (including some recommended in this profile) are optional.